What Is UV Coating

 What is UV coating?

 UV coating, also known as ultraviolet coating, is a liquid-based coating applied to a printed surface.
-When the coated material is exposed to UV light, it exposes cures (or hardens) the liquid into a dry, super-glossy, and durable finish.

 What are the benefits of using UV coating?